xavierliancw/XLibCommonPy/README.md

 # XLibCommonPy

-This is a collection of Python stuff I use all the time.
+This is a collection of Python functions and classes I use all the time.
-I got tired of copy pasting, and finally decided to make my own pip package.
+I got tired of copy-pasting individual source files, so I finally decided to make my own pip package.